bmbamdad/duaIterateMix/README.md

 2- open a terminal and run duaiterateMix.py with the new demand files which are generated in the previous step

 An example is available in this repository

+You should first install SUMO on your machine to be able to use this tool! more info: https://sumo.dlr.de/